 Alaska is synonymous with foraging bears, soaring eagles, and charming sea otters bobbing in the kelp.
 The iconic wildlife, not to mention the spectacular scenery, is what brings most people to this remarkable geography.
 But what most people don’t know is there’s a whole other facet of Alaska’s wilderness: the dazzling undersea.
 Lying below the surface is a surprisingly vivid world teeming with life that’s as captivating as the animals above.
-And when you travel with Lindblad you’ll get to experience this seldom-seen perspective thanks to our exclusive undersea program.
+And you can experience this seldom-seen perspective thanks to our exclusive undersea program.

 Divers like Kayvon Malek capture stunning video and photos of the hidden wonders beneath the ship and then screen the footage back on board at nightly recaps.
 Recently, Kayvon shared some of the amazing creatures he has filmed while exploring Southeast Alaska’s diverse waters.
-Get a sneak peek of what’s below the surface, then join us in person next season.
+Dive in and take a look at what’s below the surface!

 “One of my favorite photographic subjects in Southeast Alaska are jellyfish.
 They’re hauntingly beautiful and often seem more like aliens adrift in space than actual inhabitants of our planet.
 I think that really influences the way I photograph them.
 And man, oh man, are there a lot of jellyfish to photograph in the rich waters of Alaska.
 It’s one of the big treats of diving here in these rich cold waters.”